vaibhavkmathur/vaibhav.github.io/README.md

 *Channel Manager – Large Grocers*

-- Developed tracker dashboards for global brands including CERELAC & MILO to bring visibility around numeric coverage, repeat purchase and stock availability, resulting in 98% picture of success score adherence
+- Developed tracker dashboards for global brands including CERELAC & MILO to bring visibility around numeric coverage, repeat purchase and stock availability, **resulting in 98% picture of success score adherence**

-- Led a team of 5 which managed a budget of ~5M USD to deploy branding material across 1000+ top end shops across Pakistan resulting in 50% improvement in trade visibility
+- Led a team of 5 which managed a **budget of ~5M USD** to deploy branding material across 1000+ top end shops across Pakistan resulting in 50% improvement in trade visibility

 *Assistant Manager – eCommerce*

-- Spearheaded E-Commerce function for Nestlé Pakistan, achieved second highest growth (~350%) among all NESTLÉ markets in zone AOA (Asia, Oceania, Africa) region for 2018 & 2019
+- Spearheaded E-Commerce function for Nestlé Pakistan, **achieved second highest growth (~350%)** among all NESTLÉ markets in zone AOA (Asia, Oceania, Africa) region for 2018 & 2019

-- Coordinated with digital & brands teams to shape a performance marketing strategy to accelerate conversions through digital assets, among top 5 teams to be shortlisted for annual Facebook Cannes Awards, 2018
+- Coordinated with digital & brands teams to shape a performance marketing strategy to accelerate conversions through digital assets, a**mong top 5 teams to be shortlisted for annual Facebook Cannes Awards, 2018**

 # Projects